dssg/MLinPractice/README.md

 Attendance in class and participation in class discussions is a large part of 10-718.
 Throughout the semester your participation will be measured by your responses in class and via Slido.
 You are permitted to miss a maximum of 4 lectures in order to still be considered for full participation credit, more than this will begin to reduce your participation grade.

 ## Structure
-The course is divided into three modules:

-1. Applying ML to Practical Problems

-2. Understanding ML Models

-3. Fairness in ML

 Below is a preliminary schedule of the course, including the readings that will be assigned for that week.
 Please be sure to have read and be